gtantachuco/s1p-2018-contract-testing/README.md

 ```
 Visit the `PersonService` app in the browser: [http://localhost:8000/person/1](http://localhost:8000/person/1) and [http://localhost:8000/person/2](http://localhost:8000/person/2)

-Optionally, if you would like to know more about the `PersonService` app, please look these files in your IDE:
+Optionally, if you would like to know more about the `PersonService` app, please look at these files in your IDE:
 1) `PersonService` API: `person-service/src/main/java/hello/PersonRestController.java`
 1) Consumer-driven contract: `person-service/src/test/resources/contracts/hello/find_person_by_id.groovy`
 1) Contract test's parent class: `person-service/src/test/java/hello/BaseClass.java`
 1) Maven configuration file, which includes Spring Cloud Contract configuration: `person-service/pom.xml`

-## Understanding the `MyAccount` app
+## Run the `MyAccount` app

 1) The `MyAccount` app (a.k.a. the consumer) creates a consumer-driven contract to make sure that the integration with the `PersonService` app is aligned with the specifications.